Richard Kollmar: Career

 In April 1945, Kollmar and his newspaper-columnist wife Dorothy Kilgallen (whom he had married in April 1940) began hosting a 45-minute talk radio show called Breakfast with Dorothy and Dick.
 The program aired Monday through Friday on WOR and was broadcast live from the couple's 16-room Park Avenue apartment.
 Over breakfast, served by their butler Julius, Kollmar and Kilgallen talked about New York City entertainment, sports, celebrity gossip and the city's nightclub scene.
 Their two children, Richard, Jr. ("Dickie") and Jill, often made appearances.
 Breakfast with Dorothy and Dick was broadcast locally throughout New York City and its suburbs, drawing an audience of 20 million listeners.
 In January 1953, the Kollmar family moved from their Park Avenue apartment to a five-story townhouse on Manhattan's East 68th Street, and their radio series began originating from there.
 Breakfast with Dorothy and Dick ceased production on March 21, 1963.

 In 1948, Kollmar made his first and only film appearance in the low-budget crime drama Close-Up, directed by Jack Donohue.
 He played the supporting role of a Nazi war criminal who lived in hiding in the United States.
 In June 1949, Kollmar began hosting the live television variety series Broadway Spotlight.
-The series, which aired on NBC, was canceled in September 1949.
+The series, which aired on NBC, was canceled on September 4, 1949.
 Throughout the early to mid-1950s, Kollmar continued his career as an actor with guest roles on television.

 In 1952, Kollmar became the master of ceremonies for the DuMont Television Network game show Guess What?, which aired from July 8, 1952, to August 26, 1952, though no kinescopes of the show exist.

 From 1952 to 1965, Kollmar made five appearances on the game show What's My Line?, on which his wife was a regular panelist.
 Kollmar appeared once as an occupational guest, twice as part of a group of mystery guests and twice as a panelist.
 His appearance as a panelist on July 6, 1952, has been lost; the mystery guest on the lost episode was actor Dane Clark.

 In addition to his work in radio and television, Kollmar produced and directed several Broadway stage musicals.
-Early to Bed ran from June 17, 1943 to May 13, 1944.
+Early to Bed ran from June 17, 1943, to May 13, 1944.
 Kollmar produced and directed the fantasy musical Dream with Music that premiered on May 19, 1944.
 The cast included ballerina Vera Zorina.
 The story was written by Kollmar's wife Dorothy, Sidney Sheldon and Ben Roberts.
 Dream with Music was praised for its ballet sequences, but critics' reviews were otherwise negative.
 It closed after 28 performances.
 Kollmar fared better with other Broadway productions including the hits By Jupiter, Are You With It? and Plain and Fancy.
-Plain and Fancy ran on Broadway from January 27, 1955 to March 3, 1956.
+Plain and Fancy ran on Broadway from January 27, 1955, to March 3, 1956.